DanDoge/DanDoge.github.io/_posts/2019-08-25-paper_no_worry_adversarial.md

 - adversarial learning
 ---

-## NO Need to Worry about Adversarial Examples in Object Detection in Autonomous Vehicles

 perturbation of input may cause network to misclassify objects
 - while not perceptible to human eyes